 Funds for new projects are limited.
 Only a small number of new projects can be supported each year.

 Exxon Mobil Corporation and ExxonMobil Foundation provide community investments, with major programs including malaria, women’s economic development and science and math.
-Learn more from ExxonMobil's global Corporate Citizenship Report.
+Learn more from ExxonMobil's global Sustainability Report.